mattangus/mattangus.github.io/ARC/index.md

 # About the club
 ---

-The Autonomous Robotics Club (ARC) was founded with the goal of competing in the Intelegent Ground Vehicle Competition (IGVC).
+The Autonomous Robotics Club (ARC) was founded with the goal of competing in the Intelligent Ground Vehicle Competition (IGVC).
+The robot - TAURUS - was entered in

 # Hardware
 ---